deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Sure. '*ET*' is friendly, '*non-human*' is all formal and proper, and '*xeno*' is an insult."

-Warhorse inhaled most of his meal in three efficient scoops. "*Ffo- thiff human friend off yourff*." he said, around the mouthful, before swallowing.
+WARHORSE inhaled most of his meal in three efficient scoops. "*Ffo- thiff human friend off yourff*." he said, around the mouthful, before swallowing.
 "Joo?"